The Schliesser - Hicks Family Tree

 Virginia Cornet & Velma Engler: (Schliesser Family)

-Periodically, I hire an excellent German genealogist and historian, Jens Müller (formerly Müller-Koppe) of Historical Research Services in Mössingen (formerly from Bremen), Germany, to do research on my lines from north and northwest Germany.
-For my Rilling-Weyhing ancestry and related lines from Gomaringen, Germany, and surrounding area, Mrs. Beatrice Burst of Gomaringen, Germany, a long-standing researcher and member of the Gomaringen Historical and Genealogical Society has direct access to church records and has shared much of the society's research about my ancestors.
+Periodically, I hire a German genealogist to do research on various lines, especially the branches from north and northwest Germany.
+For my Rilling-Weyhing ancestry and related lines from Gomaringen, Germany, and surrounding area, Mrs. Beatrice Burst of Gomaringen, Germany, a long-standing researcher and member of the Gomaringen Historical and Genealogical Society has shared some of the society's research about my ancestors.
+I have also used microfilmed German church records, and more recently, records of the growing collection of digital images at Archion.com.

 In 2008, I had mtDNA testing, which shows that my direct maternal line (going back thousands of years) belongs to Haplogroup I (subclade I5c1).
 My mtDNA sequence was submitted to GenBank, Accession No. HQ658465).
 Haplogroup I is sometimes called clan "Iris," the name referring to the haplogroup's original ancestor.
 In 2013, I became an administrator of the mtDNA Haplogroup I Project.
 The earliest known location/origin of my line of I5c1 is Wittorf in Northern Germany, which is now in the state of Lower Saxony (Niedersachsen), Germany.
 This is where my ancestor, Anna Magdalena Sasse (1781-1845), and husband Nicolaus Heinrich Harten lived.
 In 2011, my father had testing, which shows that his direct paternal Schliesser line belongs to Y-DNA Haplogroup J2a1a2 in a subclade labeled J2a-Z17181 as of early 2015, and his direct maternal line belongs to mtDNA Haplogroup U5b3.
 My husband's Hicks' line belongs to Y-DNA Haplogroup I1b3, in a subclade labeled I1-L813.